Learn how to smoke a chuck roast on a Pit Boss pellet grill following our detailed instructions and recipe below!

 There is too much intramuscular fat and connective tissue that needs to break down and render at higher temperatures.

-Smoked chuck roast is best served when cooked to 200°F internally, then allowed to rest, and then pulled or shredded.
+Smoked chuck roast is best served when cooked to 200°F internally, allowed to rest, and then sliced or shredded.

 It will not be fall apart tender or pull well even if you take it off the Pit Boss at 180°F.